How to Name a Startup: Step-by-Step Naming Process

 - Metaphorical names (like Basecamp, Campfire)

-Document Everything
+Document everything

 Keep a running spreadsheet of all name candidates with columns for pronunciation, domain availability, initial trademark search results, and team reactions.
-This prevents re-exploring names you already eliminated and helps you track patterns in what does and doesn't resonate.
+This prevents re-exploring names you already eliminated and helps you track what does and doesn't resonate.

-Phase 3: Evaluation and Filtering
+Phase 3: Evaluation and filtering

-With a long list of candidates, systematically filter to identify the strongest options.
+With a long list of candidates, filter systematically to identify the strongest options.
 Apply these filters in order, eliminating names that fail each test.

-Filter 1: Pronunciation and Spelling
+Filter 1: Pronunciation and spelling

 Say each name out loud.
 Could someone hear it once in a noisy environment and spell it correctly?
 If not, eliminate it.
 Word-of-mouth growth depends on effortless transmission.

 Test with people outside your immediate team.
 Call a friend, say the name once, and ask them to spell it.
-If they struggle or get creative variations, that friction will multiply across thousands of customer interactions.
+If they struggle or invent creative variations, that friction will multiply across thousands of customer interactions.

 Watch for problematic patterns: